xannythepleb/UK-Public-WiFi-SSID-List/README.md

 ## How to use the script to add the full list to PineAP

-You can just copy and paste anything from the list into the web UI but if you want the entire list or prefer using SSH you can use the shell script to automate filling your SSID pool with the latest version of the list.
+The web UI only allows you to add one SSID at a time.
+If you want the entire list, SSH into your Pineapple and you can use the shell script to automate filling your SSID pool with the latest version.

 You run the script directly on your Pineapple.
 Tested on an Mk7.
 No reason it wouldn't work on any Pineapple with internal storage.
 Has to be modified for the Nano with SD storage.